dewaka/dewaka.github.io/_pages/about.md

 Github [repository](https://github.com/dewaka/dewaka.github.io) with an SSL certificate from [letsencrypt](https://letsencrypt.org)<sup>[*](#no-affiliation)</sup>.
 I'm currently using the [Minimal Mistakes](https://mmistakes.github.io/minimal-mistakes/) Jekyll theme.

+## Wiki

+I maintain a [personal wiki](https://wiki.dewaka.com) which is a combination of a brain dump of things I've learned, subjects I want to learn more about, and more.

 <a name="no-affiliation">*</a> No affiliation